wprod/360-viewer/readme.md

 Additional commands for fixing and debugging:

 - `yarn lint` - run all the commands above in parallel.
-- `yarn lint --continue-on-error` - run all the commands above in parallel but do not stop if
 - `yarn lint:pretty --write` - format all files with Prettier.

 Your code editor should be configured to fix ESLint and stylelint errors and format files with Prettier on save.
 Make